tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * Talks about MCD, which is a flashcard format that hasn't received much adoption over the years due to being too difficult and complicated.
 * Advertises unnecessary paid products.
+* Tries to harvest Email addresses.

 ### [Refold](https://refold.la/)

-A site founded by a successful ajatter after becoming fluent.
-The method is designed to be applicable to any language.
+This site was initially introduced as a free guide designed to be applicable to any language.
+Later proved to be a Patreon scam, but there are some helpful articles you can read without paying money.

 Notable articles: